Influence of photometric galaxies redshift distribution in BAO estimation: Summary

 In this paper, we tested the influence of the redshift PDFs in finding the BAO feature.
 First, we selected the best PDFs for four different photo-z estimators: \texttt{ANNz2}, \texttt{BPZ}, \texttt{ENF}, and \texttt{DNF}.
 We used the full sample to select the nearly Gaussian PDFs and the least noisy ones.
 As expected some resulting samples lose statistics significantly, \texttt{ENF} Gaussian has the smallest number of galaxies.

 The first test was done with a model fitting using MCMC to constrain the parameters of a polynomial based on \cite{sanchez2013precise}.
 From the estimated correlation function from the data samples, we found the best-fit to the polynomial function.
 Only \texttt{ANNz2} and its sub-samples and \texttt{DNF} full samples were capable of finding the BAO signal directly by estimating the projected correlation function $\xi(s_\perp)$.
-Concerning the PDFs' influence, when we look at the physical parameters $C$, $s_{\perp}^{fit}$, and $\sigma$, there is no tension between the \texttt{ANNz2} Gaussian and full samples, but the agreement with the \texttt{ANNz2} Sp sample is only of 3$\sigma$ with the \texttt{ANNz2} full sample. \texttt{DNF} matches \texttt{ANNz2} Sp within 2$\sigma$ and the others in 1$\sigma$.
+We computed the shift parameter $\alpha$ for these samples and found that \texttt{ANNz2} Gaussian sample selection is closer to the fiducial result and seems to follow the DES Y3 result as well.
+Overall, considering all available PDFs, the close agreement between \texttt{ANNz2} and \texttt{DNF} indicates that spurious PDFs can significantly bias and shift the resulting cosmological constraints.

 Motivated by this first result, we adapted the model from \cite{chan2022clustering} to get the transverse correlation function $\xi_\perp(z_p)$ by getting the bin pairs transversal to each other using \texttt{CAMB}.
 The kernel window function is the $f(z|z_p)$ which is the selection of the PDF value when the photometric redshift is nearly the same as the spectroscopic redshift estimated by the matched spectroscopic sample.